I interview Dr. Tricia Cardner about her poker history, her course on procrastination and her plans for the WSOP.

 She’ll be playing the Tag Team Event with Jordan Young (Jymaster11).
 What a great partner to have!

-How you can contact and learn from Dr. Tricia Cardner:
+How you can learn from Dr. Tricia Cardner:

 Get her free and premium courses at www.PeakPokerMindset.com